My name is Sarah Brown and I have endometriosis.

 Here’s the trickiest part: the only definitive way to diagnose this disorder is through a laparoscopy (aka a surgical procedure).
 Helpful tools that guide the practitioner to suggest a laparoscopy include transvaginal ultrasounds, pelvic exams, and blood work.
 Unfortunately at this time, the only way to truly know whether there is endometrial tissue outside the uterus is to physically lay eyes on the pelvic cavity which can only be done via a laparoscopy.

-It’s not easy being a patient when you are a healthcare provider because you often know the ramifications of your diagnosis and treatment and know what the worst case scenario of your disease state is.
-I found that out quickly when I had my laparoscopic abdominal surgery in May.
+It’s not easy being a patient when you’re a healthcare provider, because you often know the ramifications of your diagnosis, treatment, and worst-case -cenario of the disease state.
+I found that out quickly when I had my laparoscopic abdominal surgery in May of 2018.
 When you receive troubling news or a hard diagnosis, it’s all too easy to jump to conclusions about what this means for your future.

 What are the risk factors?